Bryan Singer Sued for Allegedly Raping Teenage Boy in 2003

 "I did not know honestly then the extent of his violence," Bryne told The Sunday Times.
 "I mean, he was kind of a joke in that people would say, 'That's Kevin,' but nobody really understood the depth of his predations.
 It was only years later that we began to understand that [filming] was closed down for a particular reason and that was because of inappropriate sexual behavior by Spacey."

 In a 2014 profile in Out magazine, Singer came out as bisexual, pointing out that people had just assumed he was gay.
-He had a baby his best friend, Michelle Clunie, in January 2015.
+He had a baby with his best friend, Michelle Clunie, in January 2015.
 He said that closeted actors in Hollywood have asked him for advice on what to do about their sexuality.
 "I say do whatever feels comfortable," he told Out at the time.
 "If it's hurting you inside, if it's limiting your enjoyment of life, then by all means, be open about it.
 If you don't feel comfortable doing it, you're under no obligation to the public.
 I like to believe celebrities have an obligation to at least be nice to fans, but they don't have to explain their sex lives – unless they really want to."

 Read Singer's full statement below: